jrpotter/notebook/notes/programming/pred_trans.md

 %%ANKI
 What does the Law of Monotonicity state?
 Back: Given command $S$ and predicates $Q$ and $R$, if $Q \Rightarrow R$, then $wp(S, Q) \Rightarrow wp(S, R)$.
-Reference: Reference: Gries, David. *The Science of Programming*.
+Reference: Gries, David. *The Science of Programming*.
 Texts and Monographs in Computer Science.
 New York: Springer-Verlag, 1981.
 END%%

 %%ANKI
 Cloze
 Given command $S$, the Law of Monotonicity states that if {1:$Q$} $\Rightarrow$ {2:$R$}, then {2:$wp(S, Q)$} $\Rightarrow$ {1:$wp(S, R)$}.
-Reference: Reference: Gries, David. *The Science of Programming*.
+Reference: Gries, David. *The Science of Programming*.
 Texts and Monographs in Computer Science.
 New York: Springer-Verlag, 1981.
 <!--ID: 1716227332862-->
 END%%